verlorengest/BlenderManager/README.md

 ## Step 3: Setup the Addon

+1. Make sure Blender is installed on your system.
+If not, please install Blender before proceeding.
-1. Once the application is open, navigate to the **Settings** tab in the menu.
+2. Open the application and navigate to the Settings tab in the menu.
-2. Click on the **"Setup Addon"** button.
+3. Click on the "Setup Addon" button.
-   - The application will automatically install the addon in all detected Blender versions.
+4. The application will automatically detect all installed Blender versions and install the addon.
-3. Wait for the process to complete.
-You should see a confirmation message once the addon is installed.
+5. Wait for the process to complete.
+You should see a confirmation message once the addon is successfully installed.

 ## Step 4: Verify Installation